 - Extend the downtown McGill campus northward, to the benefit of students from all programs of study.

-- Develop lecture and active learning classroom spaces that accommodate 1,100 students at a time, along with food service zones, library resources and informal spaces for students to interact, study and create together.
+- Develop lecture and active learning classroom spaces, along with food service zones, library resources and informal spaces for students to interact, study and create together.

 Sustainable design and infrastructure